Ah, São Paulo.

 São Roque, the best São Paulo day trip to sip wine

-Perfect for those traveling with friends, partner, or family, the wine route has over 30 wineries, distilleries, restaurants, and hostels spread across a road called Estrada do Vinho (English: Wine Road).
+Perfect for those traveling with friends, partners, or family, the wine route has over 30 wineries, distilleries, restaurants, and hostels spread across a road called Estrada do Vinho (English: Wine Road).

 That’s a road where you stop by each one of those establishments, or only at the ones you want, of course, to eat well and enjoy some wine tasting.